inayathussain56/Customer-Sales-Analysis/README.md

  # Customer-Sales-Analysis
-This repository contains SQL exercises focused on analyzing customer purchases, sales data, and product categories using JOINs, Aggregations, and Filtering techniques.
+This repository contains SQL exercises focused on analyzing customer purchases, sales data, and product categories using various techniques such as JOINs, Aggregations, and Filtering.
+The exercises include queries to retrieve customer details along with their purchase history, identify customers who have or haven't made purchases, and calculate total spending per customer.
+Additionally, they analyze total sales per product category and determine the most frequently purchased products.
+Key SQL concepts such as INNER JOIN, LEFT JOIN, RIGHT JOIN, GROUP BY, and HAVING are used to extract valuable data insights from the database

-📌 Key Queries Covered:

--Retrieve customer details with purchase history.
--Identify customers who have/haven't made purchases.
--Calculate total spending per customer.
--Analyze total sales per product category.
--Find the most frequently purchased products.
--Use INNER JOIN, LEFT JOIN, RIGHT JOIN, GROUP BY, and HAVING for data insights.